SuperKmar/SBNN/README.md

 # "controller" now has 100 similar fully connected neural networks and the methods to test them and score them

-#testing every neural network on our test data:
+# testing every neural network on our test data:
 test_input_array = [0.1, 0.5, 0.9]

-# test data in the array is sorted.
-# Input nodes have incremental id's starting from 0 and are assigned the corresponding array element.
-# This example uses only one test input, but you can score neural networks across multiple test cases
-# and rate their significance as you wish
+# test data in the array is sorted.Input nodes have incremental id's starting from 0 and are assigned the corresponding array element.
+This example uses only one test input, but you can score neural networks across multiple test cases and rate their significance as you wish

 controller.population.each do |pop|
   nn = pop[:nn]